SamLad2015/KensMort/README.md

 ## Running the Project
 1) Get the latest code from the repository and start in Visual Studio or IDE of your choice
-2) Make sure you have a database called Pertemps set up with read/write access.
+2) Make sure you have a database called kensmort set up with read/write access.
 Under the Data folder locate the initial set up sql script 0001.sql and run it.
 3) Modify the connection string under app settings of the api project and Build the project.
 If on your local machine a trust certificate (which is mandatory to run .net core APIs) is not added then it will be asked. you can get more help about it here. https://docs.microsoft.com/en-us/aspnet/core/security/authentication/certauth?view=aspnetcore-3.1
 4) Project should contain a 'ui' directory which holds the front end Angular 9 code.
 Please open a terminal on the ui directory path.